NadineAleideh/reading-notes/preWork/Things I want to know more about.md

 ## Class09

 - About Data Transformations with LINQ. becuase as I read that (LINQ) is not only about retrieving data.
 It is also a powerful tool for transforming data.

+## Class11

+- Practice more How to Converet a real requierments to a complete data base.